Make It Shine: Critical reception

-Brenton Blanchet, writing for Billboard magazine, described "Make It Shine" as an "ever-catchy theme performance".
+Brenton Blanchet of Billboard described "Make It Shine" as an "ever-catchy theme performance".
 Writing for The Post-Standard, Mark Bialczak described the theme song as Justice's "first hit single".
 The staff of HelloGiggles said it is a "bop of a theme song".
-The joint website of Bop and Tiger Beat labeled it as a "great song" and stated it "instantly puts us in a great mood".
-Cassandra R Lopez of Girls' Life stated "you had to reach for a makeshift microphone as soon as you heard Tori's voice start belting".
-Bob Hoose and Steven Isaac for Plugged In stated that while the track is not "crass or violent or sexual", they opined the lyrics in "Make It Shine" were "not the best message for kids".
+The joint website of Bop and Tiger Beat labeled it a "great song" and stated it "instantly puts us in a great mood".
+Cassandra R Lopez of Girls' Life said: "you had to reach for a makeshift microphone as soon as you heard Tori's voice start belting".
+In a negative review, Hoose and Isaac stated while the track is not "crass or violent or sexual", the lyrics in "Make It Shine" are "not the best message for kids when everything in their world is tugging them toward their 15 minutes of fame".

-Kendra Beltran, writing for Yardbarker, placed the song at number 22 on her list of the 27 best television theme songs of the 21st century, calling it a "great theme song".
-Crystal Bell of MTV ranked the track at number 16 on her list of the 17 best Nickelodeon theme songs.
+Kendra Beltran, writing for Yardbarker, placed "Make It Shine" at number 22 on her list of the 27 best television theme songs of the 21st century, calling it a "great theme song".
+Writing for MTV News, Crystal Bell ranked the track at number 16 on her list of "The 17 Best Nickelodeon Theme Songs, Ranked", saying she considered both "Make It Shine" and Unfabulous theme song before ultimately selecting the Victorious theme song.
 Writing for Her Campus, Megan Gaertner and Allison Kane placed the song at number six on their "Best Songs from Victorious" list, describing the track as "uplifting and catchy".
-Tiara B for The Shade Room put the song at number one on her "Victorious: The Top 10 Songs That Still Have Us Hooked" list, labeling it as a "bop" and "iconic theme song".
+Tiara B for The Shade Room put the song at number one on her "Victorious: The Top 10 Songs That Still Have Us Hooked" list, calling it a "bop" and "iconic theme song".

 Commercial performance

-In May 2010, "Make It Shine" peaked at number 16 on the US Billboard Bubbling Under Hot 100 chart, lasting five weeks on the chart.
+In May 2010, "Make It Shine" peaked at number 16 on the US Billboard Bubbling Under Hot 100 chart, staying five weeks on the chart.
 The song also peaked at number six on the US Kid Digital Song Sales chart, number 17 on the US Heatseekers Songs chart, and number 39 on the US Pop Digital Song Sales chart.
+"Make It Shine" ranked at number 22 on the 2011 Kid Digital Song Sales year-end chart.

-Promotion
+Live performance and promotion

-To promote the song, Justice performed it live in 2011 and 2012.
+To promote "Make It Shine", Justice performed it live in 2011 and 2012.
 "Make It Shine" was included on the track listing for the 2013 video game Just Dance Kids 2014.
-On November 19, 2019, during fellow Victorious actress Ariana Grande's Sweetener World Tour, fellow cast member Matt Bennett appeared on stage at the State Farm Arena in Atlanta, Georgia, and sang "Make It Shine" with the crowd.
+On November 19, 2019, during fellow Victorious actress Ariana Grande's Sweetener World Tour at State Farm Arena in Atlanta, Georgia, fellow cast member Matt Bennett joined the crowd and sang "Make It Shine" with them.
 From 2022 to 2023, Bennett performed the song live during some of his DJ concert sets.